 According to LCD display theory, it is requested to use the multiple voltage levels to support LCD panel display, otherwise the display will turn to white or black permanently with single voltage level.
-The NY8LP11A IC contains 1/2, 1/3 bias settings for the most LCD panels.
-For instance, 1/3 bias needs 4 voltage levels, VSS, V1 (1/3\VLCD), V2 (2/3\VLCD), VLCD.
+The NY8LP05A IC contains 1/2, 1/3 bias settings for the most LCD panels.
+For instance, 1/3 bias needs 4 voltage levels, VSS, V1 (1/3VLCD), V2 (2/3VLCD), VLCD.
 The following descriptions, charge pump mode is configured for this application.
-And charge pump mode can be based on the power source (VDD), or internal voltage regulator (Vreg) by option.
+And charge pump mode only can be based on the power source (VDD).